kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/stadtteil/farmsen-berne.md

 The route along the metro line has mostly 3- or 4-story settlements.

-There is a lot of green and tranquility, good jogging trails along *Berner Au*.
+There is a lot of green and peacefulness, good jogging trails along *Berner Au*.
 Many playgrounds, sports fields, adventure playgrounds and construction play grounds.

 {{< image src="stadtteile/farmsen-berne-06" alt="Abenteuerspielplätze und Bauspielpätze im Wald" width="1000" >}}